2020PB/police-brutality/reports/California.md

 Police pin protesters against a wall, shoving them with bikes.
 Protesters then push back, knocking one officer to the ground.

-tags: bike, protester, shove, push, arrest, baton
+tags: bike, protester, shove, push

 id: ca-sandiego-7